 - Instrument lead lines, between the first block valve and the instruments to which they are connected, shall be pressure tested to the test pressure of the associated piping.
 Testing may be performed separately or at the same time as the piping is tested, but the instruments shall be disconnected.

-7.0 Piping with Expansion Joints: If there is an expansion joint in piping system under leakage test, following criteria shall be applied.
+If there is an expansion joint in the piping system under the leakage test, the following criteria shall be applied.

 - An expansion joint that depends on external main anchors to restrain pressure end load shall be tested in place in the piping system.